roughmar/ArclightPhoenix/_posts/2024-04-01-learning-resources.md

 Hugo "Chester" Freitas (hugofreitas1) [@hugochaisman](https://twitter.com/hugochaisman)

-There are a ton of content creator's out there, I'll try and update this as time goes by
+There are a ton of content creators out there, I'll try and update this as time goes by